I Like Accounting

 You're a cost accountant, trying to understand how your firm's costs will change as production increases.

-Is the item labeled inventory a variable cost or a fixed cost?
+Is the item labeled factory a fixed cost or a variable cost?

 Answer